fraym/freym-api/README.md

   - dependency version in case a package references another package in this monorepo
 - add a git tag in the form: `v#.#.#` or `v#.#.#-alpha.#`
 - Update `RELEASE.md` to contain the new release
-- GutHub Actions will automatically publish all packages once everything is pushed
+- GitHub Actions will automatically publish all packages once everything is pushed